golift/cnfg/README.md

 Quick explanation on how the env variable mapping works below.
 See [GODOC](https://godoc.org/golift.io/config) for a working code example.

+Supports almost every possible type.
+Please open an issue if you run into a bug or an unsupported type.

 ```
 type Shelter struct {
 	Title  string    `json:"title"`